Perception4D/LidarSlam/README.md

 For Velodyne usage, please note that the ROS Velodyne driver with minimum version 1.6 is needed.
 Be careful, this ROS Velodyne driver 1.6 is not backward-compatible with previous versions.
-If you're running on Ubuntu 20 / ROS Noetic, you can install the new Velodyne driver using the command `sudo apt install ros-humble-velodyne ros-humble-velodyne-pcl`.
+You can install the new Velodyne driver using the command `sudo apt install ros-humble-velodyne ros-humble-velodyne-pcl`.
 If running on previous versions of Ubuntu/ROS (18/Melodic and below), you need to compile this driver from source : just clone the [git repo](https://github.com/ros-drivers/velodyne) in your ros2_wrapping sources, it will be automatically built with next  `colcon build --base-paths slam/ros2_wrapping`.

-For Ouster usage, the driver can be found in this [git repo](https://github.com/ouster-lidar/ouster_example)
+For Ouster usage, the driver can be found in this [git repo](https://github.com/ouster-lidar/ouster-ros/tree/ros2), clone the repo in ros2_wrapping directory and use colcon to build with the package

 ### Installation